Kimcheolhui/SmartX-Mini/SmartX-Mini-2025 Collection/Experiment/Lab-2. InterConnect/Lab#2_InterConnect_v2R10_Eng.md

 ### 3-1.
 Lab Summary

+In this lab, we experienced interconnecting computer systems in two different ways.

+Through steps `2-1` to `2-3`, you prepared for the physical interconnection of two computer systems and ultimately verified their ability to communicate with each other using `ping`.
+Through this process, we explored and experienced the concept of <U>**Physical Interconnect**</U>.

+Afterward, multiple containers were deployed on the Box using Docker.
+In summary, from steps `2-4` to `2-6`, we confirmed that the SNMP data extracted by `Apache Flume` was transmitted through `Apache Kafka` and delivered to the Consumer.
+Through this, we verified that two functions (Producer ↔ Consumer) could interact and exchange data via Apache Kafka, allowing us to experience <U>**Data Interconnect**</U>.

+### 3-2.
+Finale

 Through this lab, we have answered the following two key questions:

 1. How can heterogeneous devices (e.g., NUC and Pi) be physically interconnected?